 Manarat al Saadiyat

 Enjoy many FREE exhibits and movie screenings as well as paid workshops in this creative space on Saadiyat Island.
-Shows can book out so reservations still required.
+Shows can book out so reservations are still required.
 Open

 Etihad Modern Art Gallery